 Meals included: 1 breakfast, 1 dinner

 Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
-This historic channel transects the Tierra del Fuego archipelago in the extreme south of South America.
+This channel transects the Tierra del Fuego archipelago in the extreme south of South America.
 Expect an air of excitement as you depart -- the next time you see land you’ll be in the world’s most southern continent!

 Meals included: 2 breakfasts, 2 lunches, 2 dinners